open-xml-templating/docxtemplater/docs/source/goals.rst

 I think this is a waste when you can just write your template with plain old Microsoft Word.

-Docxtemplater is just there for that
+docxtemplater is just there for that

 Why you should use a library for this
 -------------------------------------